Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ...
     ```

-5. Modify the file `docker/docker-compose.yml` to mount the target folders into the folder `/usr/local/tomcat/hotswap-agent` inside the ACS container:
+5. Modify the file `docker/docker-compose.yml` to mount the target folders into the folder `/usr/local/tomcat/hotswap-agent` inside the Content Services container:

     ```text
       sample-project-acs: